tngreene/XPlane2Blender-docs/v3.5/indepth/animation_requirements_smart_manipulators.md

 * Must have exactly two non-clamping Location keyframes and **no** Rotation keyframes
 * Must have [Axis Detent Ranges](https://der-on.gitbooks.io/xplane2blender-docs/content/creating-axis-detent-ranges.html)

 For Drag Axis With Detents, the path for Drag Axis can be manually set by turning off "Autodetect Datarefs".
 It will, however, still use the Location Animation's dataref values.
-The same applies for Drag Rotate with Detents: The Rotation Axis Dataref and Detent Axis Dataref path can be manually changed, but the dataref values will still be taken from the Location and Rotation Animation.
+The same applies for Drag Rotate with Detents: the Rotation Axis Dataref and Detent Axis Dataref path can be manually changed, but the dataref values will still be taken from the Location and Rotation Animation.

 ### Drag Rotate Regions